3dcitydb/importer-exporter/README.md

 `impexp-client-gui/build/install`.
 To launch the application with GUI, simply use the start scripts in the output folder.
 The executables for the command-line version can be found in the `lib` subfolder.

-If you want to build an installer for the Importer/Exporter instead, please follow the instructions in the [3dcitydb-suite repository](https://github.com/3dcitydb/3dcitydb-suite).
+If you want to build an installer for the 3D City Database Suite instead, please follow the instructions in the [3dcitydb-suite repository](https://github.com/3dcitydb/3dcitydb-suite).

 Using with Docker